Abdulla Mohtadi: Iranian Revolution of 1979

-Komala Party
+Mohtadi and the modern Komala Party

+Mohtadi is one of the exponents of the left movement in Iranian Kurdistan, and in the 1960s and 1970s, he and his some friends ultimately created a leftist organization in Iranian Kurdistan and took it to hiding, away from the Shah's security service.
+This secret organization participated in the 1979 Islamic revolution and established its political party form in March 1979.
+It fought alongside the PDKI and other groups during the Kurdish rebellion in 1979 and 1980.
+The group went into exile in Iraq in 1983 but it still managed to suspend many attacks against Iran in the early 1990s.
+In September 1983, the group underwent organizational changes and formed itself as a communist party, eventually joining Communist Party of Iran, as its Kurdish wing.
+But Mohtadi had serious criticisms of the party, which brought him the conclusion that Komala's own interpertation of communism up to that point — Maoism — in no shape or form presents an ability to meet the demands of the Kurdish people, especially in Iranian Kurdistan.
+For this reason, in 2000, he and a number of his fellow party members reformed and armed the Komala Party and officially left the Communist Party of Iran.

 The group splintered again in 2000.
 One branch, the Komala Social Democrat Party of Iran, which also calls itself Komala, is still Social Democrat.
 A few years ago, Mohtadi took serious criticism of the policies of the Communist Party of Iran and again criticized the policies of this party.
 These criticisms were not viewed positively in the Communist Party, which led to sharp divisions within the party.

 After many and long talks, Mohtadi and his associates were forced to leave the Communist Party of Iran and revive Komala with the slogan of rebuilding Komala.
 From this date, Abdullah and his friends in the reconstruction of Komala, tried to take a realistic path by criticizing their own past.
 Therefore, reforms in the party began, they were able in a very short time, many people inside and outside Kurdistan with them.

 Komala has clashed with Iranian forces, but since the 1990s it has primarily used its Peshmerga fighters to defend training camps and Kurdish settlements in Iraq.
 Some of its fighters joined the fight against ISIS in Iraq in 2014.

 For the past few years, Mohtadi and his Party (Iranian Kurdistan's Komala Party) has taken the lead in trying to unify these different groups behind the idea of replacing Iran's clerical regime with a decentralized federal government whose constitution will safeguard the rights of the country's ethnic minorities.

 Komala of Iran, which also calls itself Komala, describes itself as a party closer to the ideals of the Social Democrats.